Career Overview

 Education, Training and Skills

-- Completion of secondary school is usually required
+- Secondary (high) school certificate is usually required

 - Several years of experience in the trade or in the work area supervised are usually required

-- Journeyman/woman trade certification may be required for some occupations in this unit group
+- Journeyperson trade certification may be needed for some occupations in this group

 Education programs in B.C.